-Generally, if a health care provider has the medical information that you request, they must give it to you.
-It does not matter who originally put the information in the record.
+Generally, if your provider has the medical information that you request, they must give it to you.
+You have the right to get the information no matter who originally put it in the record.
 Your right to amend this information may be limited, though.
 For more information about how to amend information in your record you can read Section 3 of this guide.